dani-gonzalez-muela/QuantitativeFinance/README.md

 # QuantitativeFinance
 My personal work on quantitative finance.
-The files that you see are incomplete yet but are quite representative of the topics that I am learning about.
+The files that you see are not a final version so they will need to be updated through time.
-I will complete the project during the following 2 years